Explore health content from A to Z.

 Drink more liquids during your treatment period to help prevent burning or spasms.

-Try to urinate regularly -- about every three hours.
+Try to urinate regularly — about every 3 hours.

 Avoid drinking caffeinated beverages because caffeine causes the kidneys to make more urine and can irritate the bladder.
 Spicy or acidic foods, such as orange juice, may also irritate the bladder, so try to avoid them.